brianc/node-libpq/README.md

 Exact copy of the `PQescapeIdentifier` function within libpq.
 Requires an established connection but does not perform any I/O.

+##### `pq.cancel():true -or- string`

+Issues a request to cancel the currently executing query _on this instance of libpq_.
+Returns `true` if the cancel request was sent.
+Returns a `string` error message if the cancel request failed for any reason.
+The string will contain the error message provided by libpq.

 ## testing

 ```sh